igormironchik/md4qt/known_issues.md

 # 1. Autolinks

-In this library autolinks are checked by `QUrl` for validity.
-CommonMark is not so strict, his rules are much more simpler for it.
+By default this library checks autolinks with `QUrl` for validity.
+CommonMark is not so strict, and its rules are much simpler for it.
 As example.

 ```md
 <made-up-scheme://foo,bar>
 ```

-In CommonMark will be a valid autolink, whereas in `md4qt` won't be.
+In CommonMark validation mode this is a valid autolink, whereas the default `QUrl` validation mode preserves the stricter historical behavior.

+In a local microbenchmark of URL validation only, using the same mixed set of 12 autolink destinations for both modes, CommonMark validation was about 1.45x faster than `QUrl` validation.
+Real document parsing speedups will depend on how often autolinks appear.

 **Interested in this question may start a discussion with me [here](https://invent.kde.org/libraries/md4qt/-/issues/7).**